natesilva/keyv-anyredis/README.md

 # keyv-anyredis [![npm](https://img.shields.io/npm/v/keyv-anyredis.svg)](https://www.npmjs.com/package/keyv-anyredis) [![dependencies](https://img.shields.io/david/natesilva/keyv-anyredis.svg)](https://www.npmjs.com/package/keyv-anyredis) [![license](https://img.shields.io/github/license/natesilva/keyv-anyredis.svg)](https://github.com/natesilva/keyv-anyredis/blob/master/LICENSE)

-Zero-dependency storage adapter for [Keyv](https://github.com/lukechilds/keyv) that works with many different Redis clients and supports cluster mode
+Zero-dependency storage adapter for [Keyv](https://github.com/jaredwray/keyv) that works with many different Redis clients and supports cluster mode

 ## Why use this?

-Why use this instead of the official [@keyv/redis](https://github.com/lukechilds/keyv-redis) adapter?
-Because it does more.
-In particular, it can be used with Redis cluster mode (the official adapter cannot).
+This adapter does more than the official [@keyv/redis](https://github.com/jaredwray/keyv/tree/main/packages/redis) adapter.
+This adapter can be used with Redis cluster mode — the official adapter cannot.
+Of course it can also be used with standard, non-cluster, Redis servers.

+This adapter also works with many Redis clients, whereas the official adapter bundles a specific version of ioredis.

-* ✅&nbsp;&nbsp;&nbsp;Works with standard Redis (non-cluster) mode
+* ✅&nbsp;&nbsp;&nbsp;Works with standard Redis servers
-* ✅&nbsp;&nbsp;&nbsp;Works with Redis **cluster mode**
+* ✅&nbsp;&nbsp;&nbsp;Works Redis **cluster** servers
 * ✅&nbsp;&nbsp;&nbsp;Works with **ioredis** and [many other Redis clients](#tested-clients)
 * ✅&nbsp;&nbsp;&nbsp;Passes all tests in the Keyv test suite